AmirSohi90/mars-rover/README.md

 <br><br>
 To run tests type in CLI npm run start or yarn start
 <br><br>
+It's running on port 3000 so go to localhost:3000 in the browser
+<br><br>
 Please note that I didn't include webpack/babel in this so it's best to run via Chrome

 # Comments on Code